-Early Childhood/Childhood Education at Fredonia
+Early Childhood/Childhood Education Program at Fredonia

 You can change the world by influencing young minds as an elementary school teacher.
 The Early Childhood/Childhood Education program prepares teacher candidates for dual certification in Early Childhood Education (Birth-Grade 2) and Childhood Education (Grades 1-6).
 Fredonia’s cutting-edge approach of developing high quality programs enhanced by rich clinical experience is supported by a long history of alumni now in successful teaching careers across the country.
 Your degree in early childhood education from Fredonia will prepare you for a successful career as an elementary teacher.

 The Fredonia Difference

 Fredonia is the gold standard of teacher education, being a member in good standing of the Association for Advancing Quality in Educator Preparation (AAQEP), a nationally recognized accrediting body approved by New York State Education Department.
 As a future teacher, you will be in the field - in a real classroom - as soon as your first semester.
 The program emphasizes appropriate development as you go along, making your educational experience exciting but not overwhelming.
 In earning an early childhood education degree, teacher candidates complete a series of four field-based experiences in local schools.
 Each field experience is taught in conjunction with a required educational course to clearly connect educational theory and practice.
 Candidates spend a minimum of four hours per week for approximately eight weeks in a classroom working as instructional assistants.
 Each of these field experiences are highly structured, well supervised, and intended to provide multiple opportunities for teacher candidates to plan, instruct, reflect, and respond with students in general education classroom settings.

 - Early childhood educator with concentration of your choice